How to Trademark a Business Name (2020 Update)

 Before you apply

 Before applying, you should search for your business name on the Australian Trade Mark Search.
 From this, you’ll see if your business name has already been registered or if there are any similar names that have been trademarked.
+In the event that your name has already been trademarked, you’ll have to consider building your brand around an alternative name.
+If you start building your brand on a name that’s already been trademarked, you’ll risk facing legal action for trademark infringement.

 The owner of the business name must apply for a Trademark.
 The owner can be: